rjyo/homebridge-tesla-remote/README.md

 A [homebridge](https://github.com/nfarina/homebridge) plugin, by which you can control your tesla with Homekit and Siri.

 No username or password will be used.
-Instead you need to generate an access token with [teslams](https://github.com/hjespers/teslams)
+Instead, you need to generate an access token with [teslams](https://github.com/hjespers/teslams)

     teslacmd -u xxx@xxx.com -p xxx --print_token